Francois-Esquire/dock/README.md

     # keep out the -d (detached) if you want to see the logs
   ```

-  :bulb: To change the node version in your container, open up the Dockerfile and change `FROM node:alpine # to node:10.1-alpine`, the default tag
+  :bulb: To change the node version in your container, open up the Dockerfile and change

+  `FROM node:alpine # to node:10.1-alpine`

 - **Deploying The Container**